Landfill Engineers are Techies, Too

 “Given the challenges of the COVID-19 shutdowns,” Fiedler said, “the ability to meet online, precluding the need to travel for “in-person” meetings has been a very positive outcome of our current situation.”

-Charles Fiedler, PE, is a Principal and a Team Leader in PSC’s Environmental Sector and has over 40 years of experience in oil, gas, municipal solid waste, and environmental engineering.
+Charles Fiedler, PE, is a Principal and a Team Leader in Parkhill’s Environmental Sector and has over 40 years of experience in oil, gas, municipal solid waste, and environmental engineering.
 He is a nationally recognized expert in landfill construction and landfill gas system design and development.
 Charles was the Engineer-of-Record for leachate recirculation and bioreactor development for the City of Denton, Texas landfill; the design and permitting of the West Texas Regional Landfill near Lubbock, Texas; and the Clint Landfill near El Paso, Texas.
 In New Mexico, he was responsible for the initial Permitting of Dog Canyon Landfill in Alamogordo, New Mexico, and the WMNM Landfill in Rio Rancho, N.M.
 Charles has supervised Permit Application development and quality assurance for over 2,000 acres of landfill construction across the Southwest, including four landfill projects in New Mexico.